 - Integrate historical, biblical, and theological methodology into a cohesive whole in presenting a defense of the veracity of the New Testament.

-Each exam will cover the Reading & Study material for the assigned module/week and the immediately preceding module/week.
-Exams 1 and 3 will contain 15 multiple-choice and true/false questions, 1 matching question, and 1 short essay question.
-Exams 2 and 4 will contain 20 multiple-choice and true/false questions and 1 short essay question.
-Each exam will be open-book/open-notes and have a 30-minute time limit.
+Each quiz covers the Learn material for the assigned module: week and the immediately preceding module: week.
+The first and third quizzes will contain 17 multiple-choice and true/false questions, 1 matching question, and 1 short essay question.
+The second and fourth quizzes will contain 21 multiple-choice and true/false questions and 1 short essay question.
+Each quiz will be open-book/open-notes and have a 30-minute time limit.
+(MLOs: C, D)